 While chickens can be cured of the symptoms, and survive coryza, other farm birds may not be able to overcome the illness.

 So if you have other birds on your property, like quail, for example, they cannot clear the bacteria nearly as easily as chickens.

 In fact, most quail who contract coryza will not survive at all.
 This is why it’s important to quarantine new birds and even consider keeping different species of birds separate from one another.

 You should make sure you follow strict bio hygiene in your coop.

 There are several signs of infectious coryza.
 Individually they can be mistaken for something else, but taken altogether there is no mistaking the ‘diagnosis’.

 - Facial swelling – under the eyes, cheeks even the wattles can become swollen.

 - Pale, occasionally swollen comb.

-- Foul smelling, thick, sticky discharge from the nares and eyes.
+- Foul-smelling, thick, sticky discharge from the nares and eyes.

-- Conjunctivitis (‘bubbles’ at corner of eye).
+- Conjunctivitis (‘bubbles’ at the corner of the eye).